BryanNsoh/academic-claim-analyzer/query_formulation_guide.md

    - A unique identifier, e.g., `- id: fuzzy_logic_irrigation_scheduling`.
 2. **Queries**
    - An array of 5–10 (or more) queries that each contains domain-specific text.
-   - Example: “Fuzzy logic for agricultural irrigation scheduling with real data,” “Comparison of fuzzy irrigation control vs. threshold-based.”
 3. **Ranking guidance**
    - A multi-line string specifying the **exact** domain constraints, top priorities, penalties, and irrelevances.
 4. **Exclusion criteria** (optional but strongly recommended)
    - Boolean flags that automatically exclude or heavily penalize any paper not meeting your domain.
 5. **Information extraction**
-   - (Optional) Defines fields you want pulled from relevant papers, e.g. “water_savings,” “fuzzy_inference_method,” “scale_of_experiment,” etc.
+   - (Optional) Defines fields you want pulled from relevant papers, e.g. “water_savings,” “fuzzy_inference_method,” “multi_omics_pipeline,” “differential_expression_method,” etc.

 Below is the typical YAML structure to keep in mind: